eleventy7/eiderwire/README.md

 ### Eider is not suitable for production usage, and further development on Eider has ended.

-Annotation-based flyweight generator built for fast iteration while developing [Aeron Cookbook](https://aeroncookbook.com).
+Annotation-based flyweight generator originally built for fast iteration while developing [Aeron Cookbook](https://aeroncookbook.com).
 Intended for messages over Aeron and Aeron IPC when all processes are built and deployed as a single unit.
 Only suitable for single threaded usage scenarios.

 Given a specification object, Eider generates a zero-copy flyweight that can be used to read and write to a buffer with random access.
 The original specification object is not used at runtime.
 The generated flyweight has no runtime dependencies beyond Java and the target buffer implementation.